Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Restrictions

-Except for federal, State, and local government entities or law enforcement, individuals may not launch, land, or retrieve a drone on State real property in the Legislative complex without prior written approval from the Secretary or the Secretary's designee.
+Individuals may not launch, land, or retrieve a drone on State real property in Annapolis without prior written approval from the Secretary of General Services or the Secretary's designee.
+Federal, State, and local government entities and law enforcement agencies are excepted.

 View source